 Chunk-headed snakes are fully adapted to life in the trees.
 They have a prehensile tail and an uncanny ability to cast their eyes downward.
 These unique adaptations aid the snake in seeking out sleeping lizards, their primary prey.

-Costa Rica boasts over 1,000 species of butterfly.
+Costa Rica boasts some 1,500 species of butterfly.
 The spectacular Owl butterfly, with it's 13 centimeter wingspan, is among the largest in the world.
 They inhabit lowland forests and are mainly active at dusk and dawn.

-Costa Rica is home to 174 species of amphibians, 44 of which are found nowhere else in the world.
+Costa Rica is home to 207 species of amphibians

 There are more species of moth than all the mammals, birds, fish, and reptiles put together!

 The Bug Lady's Guide To Drake Bay ...